siara-in/CrossCalc/README.md

 ## Direct expression input

-Alternatively, complex expressions can be composed with brackets, functions and operators and evaluated.
+Alternatively, complex expressions can be composed with brackets, functions and operators, and evaluated.

 # Responsive UI